jimktrains/subtlelanternradio/README.md

     * Closed-source software may be provided as applications, e.g. the user interface, so long as they are not required to use the radio.

+### Environment

+* `slr` user
+    * Initial password must be unique per device
+* Manual must be available on disk
+    * A text-only version, along side a traditional PDF, would be greatly appreciated.

 ### USB

-The following must be provided via USB when connected:
+The following must be able to be provided via USB when connected:

 * A serial console with baud=115200 databits=8 parity=no stop=1
 * USB mass storage class devices exposing all storage partitions